 (3) The Preliminary Act shall contain a statement of the following particulars —

-(i) the names of the vessels which came into collision, the names of their masters, and their ports of registry;
+(a) the names of the vessels which came into collision, the names of their masters, and their ports of registry;

-(ii) the date and time of the collision;
+(b) the date and time of the collision;

-(iii) the place of the collision;
+(c) the place of the collision;

-(iv) the direction and force of the wind;
+(d) the direction and force of the wind;

-(v) the state of the weather;
+(e) the state of the weather;

-(vi) the state, direction and force of the tidal or other current;
+(f) the state, direction and force of the tidal or other current;

-(vii) the course and speed of the vessel when the other was first seen or immediately before any measures were taken with reference to her presence, whichever was the earlier;
+(g) the course and speed of the vessel when the other was first seen or immediately before any measures were taken with reference to her presence, whichever was the earlier;

-(viii) the lights (if any) carried by the vessel;
+(h) the lights (if any) carried by the vessel;

-(ix)(a) the distance and bearing of the other vessel if and when her echo was first observed by radar;
+(i) the distance and bearing of the other vessel if and when her echo was first observed by radar;

-(b) the distance, bearing and approximate heading of the other vessel when first seen;
+(j) the distance, bearing and approximate heading of the other vessel when first seen;

-(x) what light or combination of lights (if any) of the other vessel was first seen;
+(k) what light or combination of lights (if any) of the other vessel was first seen;

-(xi) what other lights or combination of lights (if any) of the other vessel were subsequently seen before the collision, and when;
+(l) what other lights or combination of lights (if any) of the other vessel were subsequently seen before the collision, and when;

-(xii) what alterations (if any) were made to the course and speed of the vessel after the earlier of the 2 times referred to in article (vii) up to the time of the collision, and when, and what measures (if any), other than alterations of course or speed, were taken to avoid the collision, and when;
+(m) what alterations (if any) were made to the course and speed of the vessel after the earlier of the 2 times referred to in article (vii) up to the time of the collision, and when, and what measures (if any), other than alterations of course or speed, were taken to avoid the collision, and when;

-(xiii) the parts of each vessel which first came into contact and the approximate angle between the 2 vessels at the moment of contact;
+(n) the parts of each vessel which first came into contact and the approximate angle between the 2 vessels at the moment of contact;

-(xiv) what sound signals (if any) were given, and when;
+(o) what sound signals (if any) were given, and when;

-(xv) what sound signals (if any) were heard from the other vessel, and when.
+(p) what sound signals (if any) were heard from the other vessel, and when.

 (4) Where the Court orders the Preliminary Acts to be opened, the Court may further order the action to be tried without pleadings but, where the Court orders the action to be so tried, any party who intends to rely on the defence of compulsory pilotage must give notice of his intention to do so to the other parties within 7 days after the opening of the Preliminary Acts.